-Com,bined with its policy of promoting plays by and about women, in recent years the company has focused on promoting young performers and traineee or aspiring actors who are hoping to work in theatre.
+Com,bined with its policy of promoting plays by and about women, in recent years the company has also focused on promoting young performers and traineee or aspiring actors who are hoping to work in theatre.
 It is a co-sponsor of FEST (The FESTIVAL OF ENGLISH LANGUAGE SCHOOL THEATRE) which takes place every second year in Luxembourg (https://www.fest.lu/) and in 2019 started a summer programme giving trainee actors a contract to work on a show.
 THE ROAD TO HUNTSVILLE which will be performed from June 7th-9th 2021 at Neimënster is the third show in this programme.

 Follow us on Instagram: @bgt.lu & Facebook

 Tickets will be on sale in autumn 2021